-Monkee Flips was a 1984 singles and rarities compilation album issued by Rhino Records.
+Monkee Flips was a 1984 compilation album issued by Rhino Records.
 Labeled as the "Best of The Monkees, Volume Four," it followed the two Arista compilations (released in 1976 and 1982, respectively) and Rhino's 1982 Monkee Business picture disc.
 Monkee Flips was available in both LP and cassette formats, and was one of the first Monkees albums I owned.
 It was reisused in 1986 during The Monkees' 20th Anniversary.

 Thank you very much to Ben Belmares who provided the scans seen below.

 Here's a photo of Davy Jones from my collection that is dated 1973.
 I'm not sure of the location or the event.
 Anyone have any clues?

 This afternoon I'm featuring two albums that I purchased as a brand new Monkees fan after watching the Pleasant Valley Sunday MTV marathon in February 1986.
 Monkee Business and Monkee Flips were the earliest Monkees-related releases on Rhino Records.
 I've profiled both albums previously on the blog, but thanks to Ben Belmares, I can post upgraded scans of each LP.
 Let's take a look at Monkee Business first.